f4b4nd/react-netflix/README.md

 ---

 # How to set up and use
-1. clone/download the code
+1. Clone/download the code
-2. `run docker-compose up`
+2. run `docker-compose up`

 # Running tests
 ## Unit tests with Jest